 Typically, warm, moist air is extracted from ‘wet’ rooms via a system of ducting and is passed through a heat exchanger before being exhausted outside.
 Fresh incoming air is preheated via the heat exchanger and ducted to the living room and other habitable rooms.
 The unit requires very little maintenance and is designed to run continuously.

 DO NOT SWITCH OFF THE UNIT; if the unit is switched off moisture levels may increase which could result in condensation and mould growth occurring within your property.
-Please watch the video below to see how the unit works and read our condensation leaflet for more advice on reducing moisture levels in the home.
+Please watch the video below to see how the unit works.

 The Association has produced a quick user guide and offers its tenants technical advice and home visits if further assistance is required.